-• EXP Pre/Post Surveys and Final Reflection
+• EXP

-- Pre/Post NACE Competency Surveys: Missed pre/post surveys may be made up only by instructor approval.
-Failure to complete these surveys in a timely manner will result in failure of the course. - EXP Reflection: Missing EXP Reflection will receive a grade of 0.
-Any reflection with a grade of less than 28 may be revised and resubmitted by Tuesday of Final Exam week.
-Grades on revised reflections will be capped at 28.

-Assignments

-- Weekly Reflections: No late work or make-ups will be accepted.
-Missing work will receive a grade of 0. - Banana Design Homework: Late work will be accepted for no credit.
-Missing work will receive a grade of 0. - Content Quizzes: No late or make-up content quizzes will be accepted.
-Missed content quizzes will receive a grade of 0. - NS Reading Quizzes: Missed NS quizzes will receive a grade of 0 but may be made up by the "final day to submit NS" as listed on the course schedule.
-No late penalty will be assessed on made-up NS quizzes.
-NS quizzes not made up before the final day to submit will maintain their grade of 0. - o How-to Manual: No late work or make-ups will be accepted.
-Missing work will receive a grade of 0.
+- Missed submissions may be made up only by instructor approval.
+Except in extenuating circumstances, late submissions will be penalized 10 percent per day until four days are past; at which point, the submission will receive a grade of 0. - Assignments - Weekly Reflections: No late work, no make-ups will be accepted.
+Missing work will receive a grade of 0. - How-to Manual: No late work, no make-ups will be accepted.
+Missing work will receive a grade of 0. - o Banana Design Homework: Late work will receive no credit. - Quizzes: No late or make-up quizzes will be accepted.
+Missed quizzes will receive a grade of 0. - Tests: - Missed tests may be made up only by instructor approval.
+Except in extenuating circumstances, late tests will be penalized 10 percent per day until four days are past; at which point, the test will receive a grade of 0. - Project submissions: - Missed project submissions may be made up only by instructor approval.
+Except in extenuating circumstances, late project submissions will be penalized 10 percent per day until four days are past; at which point, the project submission will receive a grade of 0. - Reading Summaries: - Summaries are worth up to 3 points before the due date, up to 2 points after the due date until the last lecture class of the semester, and 0 points thereafter.

-• Tests:

-Missed tests may be made up only by instructor approval.
-Except in extenuating circumstances, late tests will be penalized 10 percent per day until four days are past; at which point, the test will receive a grade of 0.

-• Project submissions:

-Missed project submissions may be made up only by instructor approval.
-Except in extenuating circumstances, late project submissions will be penalized 10 percent per day until four days are past; at which point, the project submission will receive a grade of 0.